March 2017: Evaluation systems

 The weight given to student growth or achievement ranges from a low of 20 percent to a high of 50 percent in many districts.
 Districts weigh professional practice anywhere from 25 percent to 100 percent.
 In both cases, the most common weight for each component is 50 percent.
 In fact, one fifth of large districts have evaluation systems that use only these two components, basing evaluations 50 percent on student growth or achievement and 50 percent on professional practice.

 Of course, how components add up to final evaluation ratings is a complicated process.
 Although many states and districts have included student growth or achievement in teacher evaluations over the last decade, NCTQ recently found that only two states (Indiana and Kentucky) require that teachers have to demonstrate student achievement gains in order to qualify for an "effective" evaluation rating.

 You can learn more about state evaluation policies and student growth by reading our recent report, Running in Place: How New Teacher Evaluations Fail to Live Up to Promises,or dig deeper into district evaluation policies with the Teacher Contract Database.

-The Teacher Contract Database includes information on 154 school districts and 2 charter management organizations in the United States including: the 100 largest districts in the country, the largest district in each state, the member districts of the Council of Great City Schools, and districts that won the Broad Prize for Urban Education.
+The Teacher Contract Database includes information on 154 school districts and 2 charter management organizations in the United States including: the 100 largest districts in the country, the largest district in each state, and the member districts of the Council of Great City Schools.
 The database features answers to over 100 policy questions and provides access to teacher contracts, salary schedules, and board policies in addition to relevant state laws governing teachers.